vzhou842/victorzhou.com/content/posts/2019-03-03-intro-to-neural-networks.md

 $$
 \frac{\partial L}{\partial w_1} = \frac{\partial L}{\partial y_{pred}} * \frac{\partial y_{pred}}{\partial h_1} * \frac{\partial h_1}{\partial w_1}
 $$

+This system of calculating partial derivatives by working backwards is known as **backpropagation**, or "backprop".

 Phew.
 That was a lot of symbols - it's alright if you're still a bit confused.
 Let's do an example to see this in action!